mhmxs/calico-route-reflector-operator-proposal/README.md

  #### Robustness
  * Avoid rebalancing route reflectors too often
   * Controller sorts nodes by creation time and hopes old ones have more chance to survive
-  * Controller reuse old route reflector selections so during
+  * Controller reuse old route reflector selections as much as possible
-    * upscale it selects only new ones and balance the zones
-    * downscale it simply removes the route reflectors in a round robin fassion
  * Protect node to loose all route reflectors
   * Controller should wait some time before removing obsolete route reflectors
   * In long term should be more robust to check BGP sessions instead of waitig fixed time foolishly